henryruhs/chroma-feedback/README.md

 Examples
 --------

-Validate each repositories of `redaxmedia` every minute:
+Monitor each repositories of `redaxmedia` every minute:

 ```
 chroma-feedback redaxmedia 60
 ```

-Validate the `chroma-feedback` repository of `redaxmedia` one time:
+Monitor the `chroma-feedback` repository of `redaxmedia` one time:

 ```
 chroma-feedback redaxmedia/chroma-feedback